nghia89hoang/nodejs-ls/README.md

 # recursiveReaddir

-A recursive implementation of fs.readdir
+A parallelized recursive implementation of fs.readdir

 ## How To Use: